You’ve reached content that’s exclusive to AARP members.

 Roy Ernst remembers the first few times he conducted an orchestra full of novice adult musicians.

 “When we played a piece that was recognizable, people were like, ‘Oh, my goodness, they are really good,’ ” says Ernst, a professor emeritus of music education at the University of Rochester in New York.
-“One advantage we had was that expectations were so low.”
+“One advantage we had,” he joked, “was that expectations were so low.”

 It’s not just audience members who are skeptical when adult beginners take the stage.
 Would-be singers and musicians often face their own doubts.

-“We often think about people participating in music only if they’ve done it earlier in life,” says Julene Johnson, associate director of the University of California, San Francisco, Institute for Health & Aging.
+“We often think about people participating in music only if they’ve done it earlier in life,” says Julene Johnson, a cognitive neuroscientist at the Institute for Health & Aging at the University of California, San Francisco.
 “It’s a little bit of myth that people later in life can’t do it.”

-Not only can we do it, we probably should do it: Making music is a good brain-stimulating activity at any age, according to a report on music and the brain from the Global Council on Brain Health (GCBH).
+Not only can we do it, we probably should do it: Making music is a good brain-stimulating activity at any age, according to a 2020 report on music and the brain from AARP’s Global Council on Brain Health (GCBH).

 “We now have a number of studies suggesting that engaging in music late in life is not only good for your brain but good for your social and emotional well-being,” says Johnson, who was among the experts who wrote the report.